 ‘We respect each other, so we work well together’

-Robin Verstraten has been working on his PhD research for around a year and a half, and he can confirm that the work agrees with him.
+After working on his PhD research for around a year and a half, Robin Verstraten could confirm that the work agrees with him.
 As a PhD candidate in the field of Atomic Quantum Simulators, he says he has a lot of ‘relatively soft deadlines’.
 To meet those deadlines, energy management is one of his main priorities.
 Robin has characteristics of autism, so when he has to work through the evening unexpectedly, he feels the consequences the next day.

 Robin explains: “It’s not a good idea for me to push beyond my limits.
 Last Thursday and Friday were busy days, for example, so I didn’t do much on Saturday.
 I know that working a lot for a third day in a row is really too much for me.
 I don’t have much energy or focus left.”